What Does the Bible Say About Disowning Family Members?

 1. Proverbs 17:17 – “A friend loves at all times, and a brother is born for adversity.”
 Even in challenging times, family should be a source of support and love.

-See also What Does the Bible Say About Rain at a Funeral?
+See also What Does the Bible Say About Family Relationships?

 So, there you have it.
 The Bible emphasizes love, forgiveness, and reconciliation when it comes to family.
 Disowning family members goes against God’s teachings.
 Instead, let’s strive to strengthen our family bonds through patience, understanding, and love.